adityapratapsingh1008/RTOS/10_FreeRTOS_CountingSemaphore_SharedResource/README.md

 Use counting semaphores for: connection pools, hardware unit pools, rate limiting Use mutexes for: shared data structures, single peripherals (SPI, UART)
 ```

 ---

-## ❓ Reflection Questions

-1. What does "thread-safe" mean — and why does a counting semaphore with count > 1 not fully guarantee it for a single UART/ITM port?
-2. Implement a fast producer + slow consumer using the counting semaphore.
-What happens when count reaches 0?
-3. Implement a slow producer + fast consumer.
-What happens when count reaches max?
-4. Write a reflection summarizing your key learnings about RTOS-based system design across all experiments.

----